Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

-# Pricing Analytics Pre-Configured Solution: User Guide
+# Interactive Pricing Analytics Pre-Configured Solution: User Guide

 This document is intended for the end user of the solution.
 It will guide you through the use of the solution in its default configuration.